gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/QUICKSTART.md

 **5b.
 One prompt, three edits.** Open the project in any whole-repo LLM surface (Claude Desktop with the folder mounted, Cursor or Claude Code in the project root, or your editor of choice with the model holding every file in context).
-Paste this prompt verbatim:
+Paste this prompt verbatim — talk to it the way you would another developer:

-> Add a `get_quantities_with_units` tool to this template.
-The GraphQL
+> i want to build a unit converter. let's add a tool that gets
+> quantities and units with conversion offsets and factors from
-> query is:
+> graphql:
 >
 > ```graphql
 > query GetQuantitiesWithUnits {